-This place will appeal creative and fun-loving people.
-Uzupis (pronounced Uh-zu-pis) is the 1st art incubator in the Baltic states running for more than a decade.
-It is the sole alternative artistic organization with arts center in the entire Lithuania.
+This place will appeal to creative and fun-loving people.
+Uzupis (pronounced Uh-Zu-pis) is the 1st art incubator in the Baltic states running for more than a decade.
+It is the sole alternative artistic organization with an arts centre in entire Lithuania.
 Those linens hanging across the river is not laundry by the way, but creative expression from artists.

 Art incubator encourages stimulating ambience which is similarly supported in many advanced European cities, with an eye on the importance of the creative industries in the country’s cultural, tourism and economic development.
 Are you aware that the viral wall mural art featuring the bicycle with 2 kids that put Penang on the international tourism market was painted by Ernest Zacharevic, a Lithuanian?

-In 1997, the residents of the area “declared” the Republic of Užupis, along with its own flag, currency, president, cabinet of ministers, a constitution, an anthem and an ‘army’ of about 11 men.
+In 1997, the residents of the area “declared” the Republic of Užupis, along with its own flag, currency, president, the cabinet of ministers, a constitution, an anthem and an ‘army’ of about 11 men.
 This independence is celebrated annually on Užupis Day, which falls on April 1.
-The flag of the Republic contains a palm of hand in a white background.
-Each season the palm emblem has another color: Winter – blue, Spring – green, Summer – yellow, Autumn – red.
+The flag of the Republic contains a palm of the hand on a white background.
+Each season the palm emblem has another colour: Winter – blue, Spring – green, Summer – yellow, Autumn – red.